dh7/sqwrite/README.md

 This is useful for debugging and understanding what's stored in memory.

+## MindCache Architecture

+MindCache is implemented **client-side only** for simplicity and reliability:
+- Single source of truth in the browser
+- Client sends STM snapshot to server for AI context
+- AI tools describe changes (don't mutate server state)
+- Client applies changes via `onToolCall` handler
+- Reactive UI updates via `subscribeToAll()`

 ## MindCache Structure

-The presentation data is stored in MindCache using individual keys with proper STM structure:
+The presentation data is stored in client-side MindCache using individual keys with proper STM structure:

 - `Presentation_Name` - The presentation title
 - `Current_Slide_Index` - Currently selected slide (0-based)